iOS Project Setup

 1. Xcode

-Install Xcode 15+ from the Mac App Store or Apple Developer website.
+Install Xcode 15+ from the App Store.

 xcode-select -p

-2. Rust iOS Targets
+2. Rust Targets

-rustup target add aarch64-apple-ios # Device (arm64)
+rustup target add aarch64-apple-ios # Device

 rustup target add aarch64-apple-ios-sim # Simulator (Apple Silicon)